tst-ccamp/earthenterprise_wiki/How-to-use-QT-Creator-IDE-for-OpenGEE.md

 # Introduction
 This document outlines the steps needed to setup QT creator as an integrated development environment (IDE) to build, debug, and maintain OpenGEE source code.

+It should be noted that this is purely for purposes of setting up an IDE, as current versions of QT creator do not support QT 3.

 # Prerequisites
 * QT Creator: http://www.qt.io/download
 * OpenGee Source: https://github.com/google/earthenterprise.git